Green functions, Hitchin's formula and curvature equations on tori: Introduction

+Here $\wp(z)$ and $\eta_1=\eta_1(\tau)$ are classical special functions that will be recalled soon.
 In Section \ref{section2}, we will follow the approach of using anti-holomorphic dynamics from Bergweiler-Eremenko \cite{BE} to prove Theorem \ref{main-thm-1}.
 After Theorem \ref{main-thm-1}, a natural question is whether there exists $(\tau, p)$ such that $G_p(z)=G_p(z;\tau)$ has exactly $N$ critical points for every $N\in \{4,6,8,10\}$.
+This question can not be settled from the proof of Theorem \ref{main-thm-1}.
 Recently, it was proved in \cite{CKL-2025} that the lower bound $4$ occurs; we will recall this result in Theorem \ref{thm-B}.
-Our next result confirms that every $N\in \{6, 8, 10\}$ also occurs.
+By developing new ideas, our next result confirms that every $N\in \{6, 8, 10\}$ also occurs.